-- 16.1 An FMIA securities settlement facility should ensure that its rules, procedures, and agreements allow it to gather basic information about indirect participation in order to identify, monitor, and manage any material risks to the FMIsecurities settlement facility arising from such tiered participation arrangements. - 16.2 An FMIA securities settlement facility should identify material dependencies between direct and indirect participants that might affect the FMI securities settlement facility. - 16.3 An FMIA securities settlement facility should identify indirect participants responsible for a significant proportion of transactions processed by the FMIsecurities settlement facility and indirect participants whose transaction volumes or values are large relative to the capacity of the direct participants through which they access the FMIsecurities settlement facility in order to manage the risks arising from these transactions. - 16.4 An FMIA securities settlement facility should regularly review risks arising from tiered participation arrangements and should take mitigating action when appropriate.
+- 16.1 An FMIA securities settlement facility should ensure that its rules, procedures, and agreements allow it to gather basic information about indirect participation in order to identify, monitor, and manage any material risks to the FMIsecurities settlement facility arising from such tiered participation arrangements. - 16.2 An FMIA securities settlement facility should identify material dependencies between direct and indirect participants that might affect the FMIsecurities settlement facility. - 16.3 An FMIA securities settlement facility should identify indirect participants responsible for a significant proportion of transactions processed by the FMIsecurities settlement facility and indirect participants whose transaction volumes or values are large relative to the capacity of the direct participants through which they access the FMIsecurities settlement facility in order to manage the risks arising from these transactions. - 16.4 An FMIA securities settlement facility should regularly review risks arising from tiered participation arrangements and should take mitigating action when appropriate.

+Principle 20Standard 17: FMI links

+[Key Consideration 5 not directly relevant to financial stability; Key Considerations 7, 8, and 9 not relevant to securities settlement facilities]

-Principle 20Standard 17: FMI links [Key considerations 5, 7, 8, and 9 not incorporated] An FMIA securities settlement facility that establishes a link with one or more FMIs should identify, monitor, and manage link-related risks.
+An FMIA securities settlement facility that establishes a link with one or more FMIs should identify, monitor, and manage link-related risks.

 - 17.1 Before entering into a link arrangement, and on an ongoing basis once the link is established, an FMIa securities settlement facility should identify, monitor, and manage all potential sources of risk arising from the link arrangement.
 Link arrangements should be designed such that each FMIthe securities settlement facility is able to observe the other principles in this report comply with these SSF Standards. - 17.2 A link should have a well-founded legal basis, in all relevant jurisdictions, that supports its design and provides adequate protection to the securities settlement facility and other FMIs involved in the link. - 17.3 Where relevant to its operations in Australia, a securities settlement facility should consult with the Reserve Bank prior to entering into a link arrangement with another FMI. - 17.4 Linked CSDsA securities settlement facility operating a central securities depository that links to another central securities depository should measure, monitor, and manage the credit and liquidity risks arising from each othersuch links.
-Any credit extensions between CSDsextended to the linked central securities depository should be covered fully with high-quality collateral and be subject to limits. - 17.5 Provisional transfers of securities between Hinked-CSDsa securities settlement facility operating a central securities depository and another central securities depository should be prohibited or, at a minimum, the retransfer of provisionally transferred securities should be prohibited prior to the transfer becoming final. - 17.6 An investor CSDA securities settlement facility operating an investor central securities depository that uses an intermediary to operate a link with an issuer CSD central securities depository should measure, monitor, and manage the additional risks (including custody, credit, legal, and operational risks) arising from the use of the intermediary.
+Any credit extensions between CSDsextended to the linked central securities depository should be covered fully with high-quality collateral and be subject to limits. - 17.5 Provisional transfers of securities between linked CSDsa securities settlement facility operating a central securities depository and another central securities depository should be prohibited or, at a minimum, the retransfer of provisionally transferred securities should be prohibited prior to the transfer becoming final. - 17.6 An investor CSDA securities settlement facility operating an investor central securities depository that uses an intermediary to operate a link with an issuer CSDcentral securities depository should measure, monitor, and manage the additional risks (including custody, credit, legal, and operational risks) arising from the use of the intermediary.

-[Principle 21 not directly relevant to financial stability]
+[Principle 21 on efficiency and effectiveness not directly relevant to financial stability]

-[Principle 22 not directly relevant to financial stability]
+[Principle 22 on communication procedures and standards not directly relevant to financial stability]

-Principle 23Standard 18: Disclosure of rules, key policies and procedures, and market data [Key consideration 4 not incorporated]
+Principle 23Standard 18: Disclosure of rules, key policies and procedures, and market data

+[Key Consideration 4 not directly relevant to financial stability]